janus-idp/backstage-showcase/e2e-tests/CI.md

 - **Purpose:** Validate new PRs for code quality, functionality, and integration.
 - **Trigger:** When a PR is opened and `/ok-to-test` is commented by a janus-idp member, or when `/test`, `/test all`, or `/retest` is issued after validation.
 - **Environment:** Runs on the ephemeral `rhdh-pr-os` cluster on IBM Cloud.
+- **Configurations:**
+  - Tests are executed on both **RBAC** and **non-RBAC** instances to ensure comprehensive coverage.
 - **Steps:**
   1. **Detection:** OpenShift-CI detects the PR event.
   2. **Environment Setup:** The test environment is set up using the `openshift-ci-tests.sh` script.
   3. **Test Execution:**
      - **Running Tests:** Executes test suites using `yarn` commands specified in `package.json`.
+     - **Retry Logic:** Individual tests are retried up to 2 times as specified in the Playwright configuration.
   4. **Artifact Collection:**
      - Collects test artifacts (logs, screenshots, recordings).
-     - Stores artifacts in the designated `ARTIFACT_DIR`.
+     - Stores artifacts in the designated `ARTIFACT_DIR` for a retention period of **6 months**.
   5. **Reporting:**
      - Reports status back to the PR checks.
      - Generates and uploads HTML reports.
 - **Artifacts:** Test reports, logs, screenshots, accessible via PR details under _Artifacts_.
 - **Notifications:** Status updates posted on the PR.
+- **Manual Retriggering:**
+  - Tests can be manually retriggered using the `/retest e2e-tests` or `/test all` commands in the PR comments.

 ## Nightlies

 Nightly tests are run to ensure the stability and reliability of our codebase over time.
-These tests are executed on different clusters to cover various environments:
+These tests are executed on different clusters to cover various environments, including both **RBAC** and **non-RBAC** instances.

-- **AKS Nightly Tests:** Only the nightly tests for Azure Kubernetes Service (AKS) run on the `bsCluster`.
+- **AKS Nightly Tests:** Nightly tests for Azure Kubernetes Service (AKS) run on the `bsCluster`.
 We do not have AKS PR checks; the AKS environment is exclusively used for nightly runs.

 - **IBM Cloud Tests:** All nightly tests for the `main`, `1.3`, and `1.2` branches run against the `rhdh-pr-os` OpenShift Container Platform (OCP) cluster on IBM Cloud.